yhwinnie/SwifterSwift/index.md

 // Return latinized string
 "Hèllö Wórld!".latinize() -> "Hello World!"

-// Return latinized string
-String.random(of length: 10) -> "AhEju28kNl"
+// Create random string of length String.random(ofLength: 10) -> "AhEju28kNl"

-// Check if string contains one or more instance of substring "Hello World!".contain(string: "o", caseSensitive: false) -> true
+// Check if string contains one or more instance of substring "Hello World!".contain("o", caseSensitive: false) -> true

 // Check if string contains one or more emojis "string👨‍with😍emojis✊🏿".containEmoji -> true